The Clear Edge

 Here’s what fixes it.

-At $100K/month, your entire revenue engine runs on five metrics.
-Not seventeen.
-Not twenty-three.
-Five.
+At $100K/month, your entire revenue engine runs on five metrics—not seventeen, not twenty‑three.

-Track these.
-Ignore everything else (or delegate someone else to watch it).
+Track these five and make decisions from them, and ignore everything else (or delegate someone else to keep an eye on it).

 • Number 1: Lead Flow